josvin92/josvin92.github.io/index.md

 4. TF-IDF

 ## ***Dataset Description***
-COVID-19 Open Research Dataset (CORD-19) has over 47,000 scholarly articles related to COVID-19, SARS-CoV-2, and related coronaviruses.
+COVID-19 Open Research Dataset (CORD-19) has over 47,000 biology and medicine scholarly articles in various language, about 4300 of them are related to COVID-19, SARS-CoV-2, and coronaviruses, in English.
-It contains fields like
+Original dataset contains fields like
 - cord_uid
 - sha	source_x
 - title